jfspps/howtos/SoftwareEngineering/Methdologies.md

 Each sprint normally ends with a retrospective meeting, where the team analyses how well the sprint went.
 Any resultant _action points_, which are intended to improve some aspect of the backlog, are normally assigned to one or more team members, sometimes with a deadline, and made known to the whole team.
 The next retrospective meeting normally involves an evaluation of the progress made on previous action points.

 There are times when the team meets for _backlog grooming and refinement_ meetings.
 The former is mostly about identifying what items should be present on the backlog.
-The latter is about taking the time to analyse and possibly redfine or clarify existing backlog tasks.
+The latter is about taking the time to analyse and possibly redefine or clarify existing backlog tasks.

 ### Task estimates